mikro-orm/mikro-orm/docs/docs/entity-schema.md

 abstract: boolean;
 ```

-Every property then needs to contain a type specification - one of `type`/`customType`/`entity`.
+Every property then needs to contain a type specification - one of `type` or `entity` options.
 Here are some examples of various property types:

 ```ts
 export enum MyEnum {